lixmal/mod_img2url/README.md

 # mod_img2url

-Converts stanzes with embedded images sent by the [AstraChat](http://astrachat.com/download.aspx) clients to XEP-0363 (HTTP File Upload).
+Converts stanzes with embedded images or audio sent by the [AstraChat](http://astrachat.com/download.aspx) clients to XEP-0363 (HTTP File Upload).
-Images will be written to the http_upload directory and an external link will be send to the recipient instead of the (possibly large) image.
+Files will be written to the http_upload directory and an external link will be send to the recipient instead of the (possibly large) file.
-The module will strip images early, so they don't get archived.
+The module will strip binaries early, so they don't get archived.

 ## PREREQUISITES